What are the dimensions and specifications of standard link plates?

 ASTM Standards for Link Plates

-- ASTM A36: Standard Specification for Carbon Structural Steel
+- ASTM A36: Carbon Structural Steel Standard Specification

-- ASTM A572: Standard Specification for High-Strength Low-Alloy Columbium-Vanadium Structural Steel
+- Standard Specification for High-Strength Low-Alloy Columbium-Vanadium Structural Steel, ASTM A572

-- ASTM F606: Standard Test Methods for Determining the Mechanical Properties of Externally and Internally Threaded Fasteners, Washers, and Rivets
+- ASTM F606: Standard Test Procedures for Assessing the Mechanical Characteristics of Rivets, Washers, and Externally and Internally Threaded Fasteners

 ISO Standards for Link Plates

-- ISO 898: Mechanical properties of fasteners made of carbon steel and alloy steel
+- ISO 898: Mechanical characteristics of carbon steel and alloy steel fasteners

-- ISO 3506: Mechanical properties of corrosion-resistant stainless steel fasteners
+- ISO 3506: Corrosion-resistant stainless steel fasteners' mechanical characteristics

-These ISO standards provide a global framework for ensuring the quality, performance, and compatibility of it and related components across different industries and regions.
+These ISO standards provide a worldwide foundation for guaranteeing its performance, quality, and compatibility with related components in various sectors and geographical areas.

 Industry-Specific Regulations